fastaidocsprint/styleguide/README.md

 ### List and Tuple

-If list or tuple is needed instead of listy, instead of `typing.List` or `typing.Tuple`, use `list` and `tuple` directly:
+If a list or tuple is needed instead of `listy`, use `list` and `tuple` directly instead of `typing.List` or `typing.Tuple`:

 * `list[int]`
 * `tuple[int,int]`
 * `tuple[int,...]`

-`tuple` type hints require explicit dimensions to be specified or the use of `type,...` for variable dimensions, while `list` type hints only need to specify the type of the list for all dimensions.
+`tuple` type hints require explicit dimensions to be specified or the use of `type,...` for variable dimensions, while `list` type hints only need to specify the type of the list for variable dimensions.

 ### When to use the `typing` package?